-Arrangement Choice
+Arrangement Choice Services

-We help you choose an arrangement for holding your property.
+Coliving Counsel can help you choose an arrangement for holding your property.
 An arrangement may involve ownership, rental, or a mix of both.
 Arrangements include:

-• master lease and subleases,
+• master leases, leases, and subleases,

 • tenancies in common,